gosub-com/Zurfur/README.md

 Thoughts about where to go and how to do it: [Internals](Doc/Internals.md).

+#### Status Update

+The syntax is still being developed, nothing is set in stone yet.
+Feel free to send me comments letting me know what you think should be changed.
+I am currently working on [ZSIL](Doc/Zsil.md) header file.

 ## Functions

-    /// This is a public documentation comment pub static func main()
+    /// This is a public documentation comment, which should not be marked
+    /// up with XML.
+Use '`' to refer to symbols in the source.
+For example,
+    /// call `Main` to run this example.
+Parameters should have a ':' after them.
+    /// `args`: A list of arguments.
+    pub static func Main(args []str)
     {
-        // This is a regular comment
-	    Console.Log("Hello World, 2+2=" + add(2,2))
+        // This is a regular private comment Console.Log("Hello World, 2+2=" + add(2,2))
     }